Multi-User MIMO Scheduling in the Fourth Generation Cellular Uplink: MU-MIMO Scheduling in the LTE-A UL

-where $\Ab_C\in \{0,1\}^{L\times |\Eulc|}$ is a binary valued matrix and $ {\bf 1}_L$ is a $L$ length vector of ones.
-Moreover, the total number of non-zero entries in any column of $\Ab_C$ is no more than an integer $\Delta\geq 1$ which denotes the column sparsity level.
-On the other hand, the interference limit constraints can be represented as
+where $\Ab_C\in \{0,1\}^{L\times |\Eulc|}$ is a binary valued matrix for some integer $L\geq 1$ and $ \bb$ is an $L$ length vector, referred to as the control channel budget vector, whose entries are positive integers. $\xb_{\Uulc}\in\{0,1\}^{|\Eulc|\times 1}$ is a vector with an entry equal to one in each position corresponding to each 3-tuple $\eul\in\Uulc$ and zero elsewhere.
+Notice that the coefficients in $\Ab_C$ are not normalized and hence $\Ab_C$ and $\bb$ together enforce the control channel overhead constraints.
+Moreover, the total number of non-zero coefficients in any column of $\Ab_C$ is no more than an integer $\Delta\geq 1$ which denotes the column sparsity level such that $\Delta<<L$.

+Finally, let us consider the interference limit constraints.
+Suppose that the cell of interest is surrounded by $M$ adjacent cells (or sectors).
+Let $\eb_m$ be an $N-$length vector of binary valued entries which conveys the RBs such that the total interference caused to the $m^{th}$ base station over all the RBs indicated in $\eb_m$ should be no greater than a specified upper bound.
+In particular, let $\Rb_{u,m}$ be the (wide-band) correlation matrix of the channel seen at the $m^{th}$ base station from the $u^{th}$ user in the cell of interest.\footnote{We assume that the BS in the cell of interest also knows this correlation matrix by exchanging appropriate messages with BS $m$ on the backhaul.} Then the total interference caused to the $m^{th}$ base station over all the RBs indicated in $\eb_m$, upon selecting 3-tuples in any set $\Uulc\subseteq \Eulc$ is equal to